surajp/vscodesnippets/README.md

-# vscodesnippets
+# vscodesnippets for Salesforce
-Some snippets for Visual Studio Code
+Some Salesforce snippets for Visual Studio Code